-Market-leading sponsors, including developers, owner-operators and fund investors, look to Carlos for advice on the acquisition, development, financing and sale of major infrastructure, natural resources, industrial and energy projects and portfolios across Latin America.
+Carlos' practice focuses on infrastructure and energy investments.
+Market-leading sponsors, including developers, owner-operators and fund investors, look to Carlos for advice on the acquisition, development, financing and sale of major infrastructure, natural resource, industrial and energy projects and portfolios across Latin America.
 Carlos also guides many of the world's leading financial institutions in all matters relating to project finance, corporate and acquisition finance and structured trade and export finance.
-He has represented the lead lenders, or the credit parties, in syndicated and other secured and unsecured credit facilities and capital markets offerings involving Latin American projects or corporates with a combined value of more than US$75 billion.

-Carlos has market-leading experience in ground-breaking and complex projects, financings and M&A involving Chile, Mexico, Peru, Argentina, Colombia, Uruguay, Paraguay and/or Central America.
-He has recently led major transactions in those markets for Invenergy, ISquared/Inkia Energy, Sumitomo Mitsui Banking Corporation, Sacyr, Atlas Renewable Energy, Neoen, Arroyo Energy, Cubico Sustainable Investments, Santander, MUFG, Mizuho Bank, Natixis, DnB Nor, JPMorgan, Citibank-Banamex, The Bank of Nova Scotia, HSBC, Credit Agricole, BNP Paribas, BBVA, Societe Generale, Pan-American Energy, Credicorp/Banco de Credito del Peru, Grupo Romero, Central Puerto, Genneia, Celsia, Millicom, Telefonica, Isagen, Corporacion Andina de Fomento (CAF), Central American Bank for Economic Intergration (CABEI), Akuo Energy, EIG, Braskem, Standard Chartered Bank and Wells Fargo Bank.
-In addition to being the leading counsel in international financings for over 20 Latin American financial institutions across the region, he has represented the lenders to various other top Latin American corporates such as Colbun, AES Gener, Vale, Celulosa Arauco, Iberdrola, CFE, Grupo Cementos de Chihuahua and Interceramic.
+Carlos has market-leading experience in ground-breaking and complex projects, financings and M&A involving the Andes, Brazil, Chile, Mexico, Argentina, Paraguay, Uruguay and Central America.
+He has recently led major transactions in those markets for Sumitomo Mitsui Banking Corporation, Celeo Redes, Invenergy, Inkia Energy, Sacyr, Atlas Renewable Energy, Neoen, Arroyo Energy Partners, Cubico Sustainable Investments, MUFG, Natixis, DnB Nor, HSBC, Credit Agricole, BNP Paribas, BBVA, Societe Generale, Pan-American Energy, Grupo Romero, Central Puerto, Genneia, Telefonica, Isagen, Corporacion Andina de Fomento (CAF), Central American Bank for Economic Intergration (CABEI), Akuo Energy, Braskem Idesa, Standard Chartered Bank and Wells Fargo Bank.

 As part of his focus on energy and infrastructure, Carlos has represented: